plone/documentation/askforhelp.rst

 - There are many people discussing simultaneously - if you address a message to a particular person, use his or her nick name.
 Hint: you can use Tab key to autocomplete nick name after typing few letters.

-- IRC is a real-time communication tool.
+- Chat is a real-time communication tool.
 Keep in mind, that since you write something, and send it, it cannot be taken back.

 - Try to respond to all questions other users have.
-IRC is much more fluent and faster than forum, so don’t worry if you forget about putting something in the first message – you can still keep up.
+Chat is much more fluid and dynamic than the forum, so don’t worry if you forget about putting something in the first message – you can still keep up.

 - Do not worry if you are not fluent in English - Plone is a global community, and people will usually try to ask you more detailed questions in a way that the message gets through.